Rupee offers India budget relief as subsidy pressure eases

 Chidambaram has said the fiscal deficit target is a line that will not be crossed as he seeks to fend off the threat from Standard & Poor’s to downgrade India’s sovereign credit rating, currently clinging to the bottom rung of investment grade.

-The budget is under pressure on a number of fronts; subsidy spending on fuel, food and fertilizer has blown out, economic growth has slumped to its weakest level in a decade and a program to sell state assets is in tatters.
+The budget is under pressure on a number of fronts; subsidy spending on fuel, food and fertiliser has blown out, economic growth has slumped to its weakest level in a decade and a programme to sell state assets is in tatters.

 The government had initially budgeted spending of about $36 billion for subsidies, but that swelled to $52 billion when the rupee hit its record low.